ElleNaazB/Crowdfunding_ETL/README.md

 6) Execute 'pip install pandas' to install pandas in the selected environment.
 7) Execute 'pip install openpyxl' to install openpyxl in the selected environment.

+## Project Instructions
+The following steps were completed in order to complete this project:

+###